haegelixatwork/PylonvTools/README.md

 :x:32 bit

 ## Release
-The dll files are for .net framework 4.8
+Dll are for .net framework 4.8.
+It could support other version by rebuild from source code.

-The dll files are at CSharp\Release
+Files are at CSharp\Release